1. Total distance of route and date of ride?

 Yes, I had one really awesome spill.
-What made it funny was that I was warned.
+What made it funny was that I was forewarned.

 I stopped at Rooiberg and a man started talking to me about my trip and where I was going.
-He warned me that the roads were quite wild.
-He warned me about wild pigs running around.
-And about a two-spoor road which suddenly becomes a gorgeous road and then again very sandy around a corner.
+He warned me that the roads were quite wild, with wild pigs running around.
+And about a twin-spoor road which suddenly becomes a gorgeous road and then again very sandy around a corner.
 In that corner a lot of bikers goes down.

 So I did see the pigs and some buck.
-I did travel on the two-spoor road.
+I did travel on the twin-spoor road.
 I did get to the lovely dirt road.
-I did speed and I did fall.
-LOL
+I did speed and I did fall!

 12. Do you have any other comments or advice about the route?

 Take pictures and have fun.
-It’s a nice day route with everything to get you out of your comfort zone and give you that adventure feeling.
+It’s a nice day-route, with everything to get you out of your comfort zone and give you that feeling of adventure.

-13. Are there any doctors and/or hospitals in the area that you know of?
+13. Any doctors or hospitals in the area that you know of?